Node.js

 - 2. Start recording

-cd demo/node proxymock replay --in ./proxymock/recorded --test-against http://localhost:3000Use replay as the regression check before shipping Node.js changes.
+cd mock-lab/node proxymock replay --test-against http://localhost:8080Use replay as the regression check before shipping Node.js changes.
+The proxy environment variables are not needed for replay.

 TLS Trust